garrardkitchen/blog/content/posts/github-actions-workflow-env-vars.md

 ```

-In the example above, we generating env vars that are used later in this workflow.
-The above is running on one of our linux self-hosted runners so using bash script.
+In the example above, we generate env vars that are used later in this workflow.
+The above is running on one of our Linux Self-Hosted Runners so using bash script.

-This above example will not update env vars when run on a windows self-hosted runner (powershell).
+The above example will not update env vars when run on a Windows Self-Hosted Runner (PowerShell).

-The equivalent when targeing windows is:
+The equivalent when targeting windows is:

 ```yml
 - name: SETUP MAIN BRANCH